-FRED S. ROBERTS is a Distinguished Professor of Mathematics at Rutgers University, where he is a member of seven graduate faculties, in Computer Science, Mathematics, Operations Research, Computational Molecular Biology, BioMaPS (Interdisciplinary Ph.D.
-Program at the Interface between the Biological, Mathematical, and Physical Sciences), Industrial and Systems Engineering, and Education.
+FRED S. ROBERTS is a Distinguished Professor of Mathematics at Rutgers University, where he is a member of seven graduate faculties, in Computer Science, Mathematics, Operations Research, Computational Molecular Biology, Quantitative Biomedicine, Industrial and Systems Engineering, and Education.

 He has served as Director of CCICADA since its founding in 2009, and previously served as Director of the Center for Dynamic Data Analysis (DyDAn), the predecessor DHS University Center of Excellence to CCICADA, from 2006 to 2009.
-CCICADA is a US Department of Homeland Security Center of Excellence that uses advanced data analysis and systems to address natural and manmade threats to the safety and security of the American people.
+CCICADA is a US Department of Homeland Security Center of Excellence that uses multidisciplinary methods of advanced data analysis, simulations, mathematical modeling, and information-driven decision making to address natural and manmade threats to safety and security.

-Roberts is a member of the Board on Mathematical Sciences and Applications, and is a former member of National Science Foundation advisory committees on International Research and Education, Mathematical and Physical Sciences, and Environmental Research and Education.
-He is on the Steering Committee for the World-Wide Program Mathematics of Planet Earth, on the Scientific Advisory Committee to the Institute for Applied Systems Analysis (IIASA), and co-chairs the NJ Universities Homeland Security Research Consortium.
-He has served on the Secretary’s epidemiology modeling group at the Department of Health and Human Services, and currently serves on the NJ Governor’s Health Emergency Preparedness Advisory Council and the NJ Domestic Security Preparedness Task Force Planning Group.
+Roberts is a former member of the Board on Mathematical Sciences and Applications of the National Academies, and a former member of National Science Foundation advisory committees on International Research and Education, Mathematical and Physical Sciences, and Environmental Research and Education.
+He has been on the Steering Committee for the World-Wide Program Mathematics of Planet Earth and the Scientific Advisory Committee to the International Institute for Applied Systems Analysis (IIASA).
+He helped create and co-chaired the NJ Universities Homeland Security Research Consortium and served on the Secretary’s epidemiology modeling group at the Department of Health and Human Services, the NJ Governor’s Health Emergency Preparedness Advisory Council, and the NJ Domestic Security Preparedness Task Force Planning Group.

 Among his honors and awards, Professor Roberts has been the recipient of a University Research Initiative Award from the Air Force Office of Scientific Research, the Commemorative Medal of the Union of Czech Mathematicians and Physicists, and the Distinguished Service Award of the Association of Computing Machinery Special Interest Group on Algorithms and Computation Theory.
 He is a Fellow of the American Mathematical Society.
 He also received the NSF Science and Technology Centers Pioneer Award in a ceremony at NSF and received an honorary doctorate from the University of Paris-Dauphine.